North Burnaby Club

 Reporting to the Club Coordinator, the Assistant Coordinator has a range of responsibilities that includes program development and delivery of educational, recreational, and social-based activities for children and youth.
 The Assistant Coordinator is also involved in the supervision of part-time staff and volunteers.

 - Supports the Club Coordinator in overseeing the day-to-day operations of the assigned site.

 - Plans, organizes, and implements recreational, social and/or educational activities and programs designed to meet the needs of the children/youth who visit the Club programs.

 - Ensures that the physical, emotional, social, safety, well-being, first aid, and nutritional needs of participants are met within BGC program standards, guidelines, and policies.

 - Plans and implements regular special events such as parent information nights, Halloween, social events, and day camps.

 - Provides behaviour management techniques and other best practices as outlined in the training segments.

 - Assists in the supervision and scheduling of staff.

-- Ensures that accurate program records, reporting forms, etc. are filled out in a timely manner and maintained with confidentiality in mind at all times.
+- Ensures that accurate program records, reporting forms, etc. are completed in a timely manner and maintained with confidentiality in mind at all times.